shlau/MicrosoftRewardsScript/README.md

 # microsoftRewardsScript
-Download Python
+1) Download Python

-Download the chromedriver that corresponds with your version of chrome https://chromedriver.chromium.org/
+2) Download the chromedriver that corresponds with your version of chrome https://chromedriver.chromium.org/ and place the driver in a folder with the SearchScript.py.

-Place the driver in a folder with the SearchScript.py
+   Alternatively, run the rundriverupdate.bat script which will download the latest stable chromedriver.

-Edit SearchScript.py and replace $CHROME_DRIVER_PATH, $USERNAME, $PASSWORD
+3)Edit SearchScript.py and replace $CHROME_DRIVER_PATH, $USERNAME, $PASSWORD

-Run the script with python (i.e. python SearchScript.py)
+4)Run the script with python (i.e. python SearchScript.py)